 One of the most effective ways to save money on Christmas shopping is to take advantage of major sale days like Black Friday, which takes place the day after Thanksgiving.
 (Though some stores even begin sales at midnight on Thanksgiving or in the early morning hours of Black Friday.)

-To really get your money's worth on Black Friday, you'll have to plan ahead.
-Many of the best sales usually run out in the first hour or two, so you need to formulate a plan and stick to it.
+To get your money's worth on Black Friday, you'll have to plan.
+Many of the best sales usually run out in the first couple of hours, so you need to formulate a plan and stick to it.
 Research strategies to employ, tactics to fight the crowds, and where to get the items you need.
 Coming up with a solid plan is essential to making all those hours spent waiting out in the cold worth it.

-Some examples of Black Friday strategies include: having different family members hit different stores at the same time or planning your shopping by when a store opens, starting with the earliest and moving through your list from there.
+Some examples of Black Friday strategies include: having different family members hit different stores at the same time or planning your shopping when a store opens, starting with the earliest, and moving through your list from there.